oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 # Calculator component overview

+TAO already provides a basic 4-functions [calculator implementation](https://github.com/oat-sa/tao-core/blob/master/views/js/ui/calculator.js).
+However, this is a simple implementation that immediately computes the operation, without taking care of the precedence of operators.

 In order to properly support the [mathematical order of operations](https://en.wikipedia.org/wiki/BODMAS) we designed another calculator component, able to work on expressions instead of applying instantaneously on the current value and immediately compute the